ImtiazVision/Java/Notes.md

 ### Access Modifiers :

 **Access modifiers** : are tags that we may assign to each member to specify which portions of the program can directly access it.
 Using **access modifiers**, we may restrict access to certain data members and member functions.

+  - **Private** : A private member is not accessible from outside the class.
+The goal is to conceal it from users and other     classes.
+It is common practice to keep the data members secret since we do not want anyone directly           modifying our data.
+Using the term private, we may make members private.